 If a player does get hit in the face, it’s important to check that their vision is not impaired and they can function.

 I got hit in the face with a soccer ball and my jaw hurts

 A ball in the face can be like a hard punch on the jaw.
-If the ball is hit with enough power and it catches you in the right spot, it can hurt quite a bit.
+It can hurt quite a bit if the ball is hit with enough power and catches you in the right spot.

-You normally notice when you’re eating something that it’s painful to do so.
-As soon as you stop playing the game it’s best to put an ice pack on the painful area.
+You normally notice that it’s painful to do so when you’re eating something.
+Once you stop playing the game, it’s best to put an ice pack on the painful area.

 Can a Soccer Ball Kill you?

-There are a number of circumstances where a soccer ball could kill you.
+There are several circumstances where a soccer ball could kill you.
 Maybe not the ball itself, but the event that follows.

-In respect of the tragic story of Allie, or health is the most important thing.
-Anyone with any serious injury is best playing it safe and take a supporter role.
+In respect of the tragic story of Allie, health is the most important thing.
+Anyone with any serious injury best plays it safe and takes a supporter role.

 Can Soccer Kill You?

-Players that have been retired a number of years are now reporting cases of dementia due to the impact of the older heavy soccer balls.
+Players that have been retired for several years are now reporting cases of dementia due to the impact of the older heavy soccer balls.